Yu Chinn Joshua Chey

 CRISPR/Cas9's therapeutic potential is, without a doubt, incredibly powerful.
 This cutting-edge gene-editing technology enables fast, precise, and straightforward modification of DNA.
 It has quickly become the mainstay technique of many research laboratories to manipulate the genome of cells and laboratory animals.
 There is currently significant research interest in transitioning the use of CRISPR/Cas9 to the clinic and further developing it as therapy for the permanent correction of many different genetic diseases.

-Joshua's PhD project involves developing CRISPR/Cas9 editing strategies to permanently correct Duchenne Muscular Dystrophy (DMD).
+Joshua's PhD project involves developing CRISPR/Cas9 editing strategies for the long-term genetic correction of Duchenne Muscular Dystrophy (DMD).
 DMD is a severe muscle-wasting disease associated with mutations to the DMD gene located on the X-chromosome.
 Due to loss-of-function mutations to the DMD gene, patients do not express functional dystrophin protein- an essential membrane stabiliser in striated muscles.
 Muscle contractions cause damage to the unstable muscle cell membrane, leading to necroptosis and subsequent replacement of muscle with fibrous and fat tissue, manifesting in the progressive loss of muscle strength observed in patients.
 This disease is ultimately fatal as patients succumb to complications arising from heart and respiratory weakness.

 Our CRISPR therapy team is focused on developing CRISPR/Cas9 editing strategies that are safe, effective, and applicable for human DMD patients.
 Joshua is involved in identifying, testing and tuning strategies that apply to a broad range of DMD mutations, with hopes of identifying the best candidates for further testing in a clinical setting.
 These strategies intend to permanently change and correct the sequence of patients' DMD gene to restore dystrophin protein expression and delay further disease progression.